-1. The graduate has reliably demonstrated the ability to: modify and prepare electrical and electronics drawings, layouts and reports using appropriate technology to communicate accurate technical information and to assist in the completion of project requirements.
+The graduate has reliably demonstrated the ability to: modify, design and produce electrical and electronics drawings, layouts and reports using appropriate technology to communicate accurate technical information, and to complete project requirements.

 - a.
-Assemble relevant information, data and materials. - b. interpret schematics, assembly drawings, related functional specifications and relevant standards. - c.
-Prepare engineering drawings according to the design provided with appropriate standards and symbols using computer aided design (CAD) tools. - d.
-Prepare project-related documents. - e.
-Interpret and modify drawings, sketches and related graphics. - f.
-Organize, write and prepare technical reports, business letters, memos and emails using appropriate technology. - g.
-Use terminology suited to different types of situations and the persons involved - h.
-Prepare fundamental functional specifications for electronic equipment and systems. - Use database management, word processing, spreadsheet, graphics and communication software applications - including mechanical design and drafting programs, electronics schematic capture, layout and documentation programs - to create effective sketches, diagrams, charts, tables and graphs.
+Assemble relevant information, data and materials. - b.
+Interpret, upgrade and maintain schematics, assembly drawings, related functional specifications and relevant standards. - c.
+Produce and modify engineering drawings with appropriate standards and symbols using computer aided design (CAD) tools. - d.
+Produce project-related documents. - e.
+Interpret, simulate, design and create drawings, sketches and related graphics. - f.
+Organize, write and prepare technical reports, business letters, memos and emails, using appropriate technology. - g.
+Use terminology suited to different types of situations and the persons involved. - h.
+Create and review functional specifications for electronic equipment and systems, with guidance as required. - Use database management, word processing, spreadsheet, graphics and communication software applications - including mechanical design and drafting programs, electronics schematic capture, layout and documentation programs - to design effective sketches, diagrams, charts, tables and graphs.

-2. The graduate has reliably demonstrated the ability to: perform procedures to test electrical and/or electronic circuits, equipment and systems in accordance with relevant operational guidelines and standards.
+2. The graduate has reliably demonstrated the ability to: perform and generate procedures to test electrical and/or electronic circuits, equipment and systems in accordance with relevant operational guidelines and standards.

 - a.
 Analyze electrical and/or electronic problems and apply established engineering practice to determine practical solutions. - b.
-Use a variety of resources, including colleagues, industry-approved manuals and handbooks, manufacturer's technical experts and the Internet to perform test procedures that comply with industry and government standards. - c.
-Select, implement, set up and calibrate test equipment for the accurate assessment of electrical and/or electronic equipment performance. - d.
-Recognize when to request additional resources. - e.
-Evaluate and propose solutions. - f.
-Identify the functional requirements of test equipment. - g.
-Identify and apply relevant standards, when appropriate, e.g. Canadian Standards Association (CSA), Conformite Europeenne (CE), Underwriters' Laboratories (UL) and China Compulsory Certification (CCC). - h.
-Analyze and solve routine technical problems related to electronics engineering by applying fundamental mathematical concepts. - i.
-Conduct tests on electronic circuits, and document and interpret test results, with guidance as required.
+Use a variety of resources, including colleagues, industry-approved manuals and handbooks, manufacturer's technical experts and the Internet to generate and perform test procedures that comply with industry and government standards. - c.
+Perform procedures to test electrical and/or electronic circuits, equipment and systems, and troubleshoot in compliance with standards, procedures, policies and practices of electronics engineering, established by technical associations, government and regulatory bodies. - d.
+Select, implement, set up and calibrate test equipment for the accurate assessment of electrical and/or electronic equipment and system performance. - e.
+Recognize when to request additional resources. - f.
+Evaluate and propose solutions - g.
+Identify and apply the functional requirements of test equipment. - h.
+Identify and apply relevant standards, when appropriate, e.g. Canadian Standards Association (CSA), Conformite Europeenne (CE), Underwriters' Laboratories (UL) and China Compulsory Certification (CCC). - i.
+Analyze and solve technical problems related to electronics engineering by applying principles of advanced mathematical concepts. - j.
+Conduct, or specify tests on electronic circuits, and document and interpret test results, as required.

-3. The graduate has reliably demonstrated the ability to: assemble, modify, troubleshoot and install electronic circuits, equipment and systems in accordance with task requirements, functional specifications and relevant standards with guidance as required.
+3. The graduate has reliably demonstrated the ability to: design, build and troubleshoot electronic circuits, equipment, and systems in accordance with task requirements, functional specifications and relevant standards.

 - a.
-Determine task requirements and functional specifications of electronic circuits, with guidance as required. - b.
-Assemble, modify and troubleshoot electronic circuits in accordance with task requirements, functional specifications, assembly guidelines, engineering drawings and applicable safety standards. - c.
+Determine or develop, when necessary, task requirements and functional specifications of electronic circuits. - b.
+Design, build, modify, troubleshoot and recommend improvements to electronic circuits, in accordance with task requirements, functional specifications, assembly guidelines, engineering drawings and applicable safety standards. - c.
 Handle and store electronic components and equipment according to manufacturer's specifications, such as thermal and electrostatic discharge (ESD) requirements. - d.
 Document electronic circuit evolution (e.g., problems, modifications, lessons learned). - e.
 Utilize risk assessment techniques to determine any potential danger areas. - f.
-Fabricate printed circuit board (PCB) assemblies and associated electronic packaging such as cabinetry, heatsinking and interconnections. - g.
+Design and fabricate printed circuit board (PCB) assemblies and associated electronic packaging such as cabinetry, heatsinking and interconnections. - g.
 Repair sub-assemblies and replace electronic components using knowledge of appropriate through-hole and surface mount technologies. - h.
-Use software, in accordance with task requirements, functional specifications, and industry standards.
+Develop, install, and maintain software, in accordance with task requirements, functional specifications, installation guidelines, and industry standards.

-4. The graduate has reliably demonstrated the ability to: maintain and repair electronic equipment and systems in accordance with relevant operational guidelines.
+4. The graduate has reliably demonstrated the ability to: modify, maintain, repair, calibrate and recommend electronic equipment and systems in accordance with relevant operational guidelines.